pavelgj/genkitx-memory/README.md

 The `defineMemoryTools` function exposes the following tools:

-- `memory/save`: Saves one or more key-value pairs.
+- `memory_set`: Sets one or more key-value pairs.
 If a key already exists, its value will be overwritten.
   - Input: `{ entries: [{ key: string, value: string }] }`
-- `memory/load`: Retrieves values for specified keys.
+- `memory_get`: Retrieves values for specified keys.
 If no keys are provided, all entries for the current session are loaded.
   - Input: `{ keys?: string[] }`
   - Output: `[{ key: string, value: string }]`
-- `memory/list_keys`: Lists all keys currently stored in memory for the current session.
+- `memory_list_keys`: Lists all keys currently stored in memory for the current session.
   - Input: `{}`
   - Output: `string[]`
-- `memory/delete`: Deletes a specific key-value pair from memory.
+- `memory_delete`: Deletes a specific key-value pair from memory.
   - Input: `{ key: string }`

 ### Example Usage (Key-Value Memory)